 Unify diverse style elements in a kitchen with a creative backsplash treatment.
 In this case, one homeowner loves modern style and the other, a cottage look.
 To create their own take on "farmhouse modern" they updated the classic subway tile backsplash by combining rows of tiles in three thicknesses.
 The effect is part vintage, part hip, and a little bit cottage.
 A pine hood adds a surprise along this range wall.

-Selecting a simple subway tile with a beveled edge for the backsplash introduces depth and dimension to the space, as the angled edges reflect light.
+Selecting a simple subway tile with a beveled edge for your kitchen backsplash introduces depth and dimension as the angled edges reflect light.
 Marble countertops, an apron-front sink, and gray subway tiles with beveled edges, keep this kitchen on the classic side.

 A mix of metals, warm woods, and pristine white cabinetry and countertops lends a cottage feel and a sense of old-meets-new in this kitchen.
 On the backsplash, tiny glass mosaics in a herringbone pattern introduce soft blues and grays.
-A few rows of white subway tiles offer a transition from the white quartz-surfacing countertops that are reminiscent of marble, but more durable.
-A shapely hood composed of two metals stands out on the muted backdrop of mosaics -- chosen for their colors reminiscent of coastal Maine sea glass.
+A few rows of white subway tiles on the kitchen backsplash offer a transition from the white quartz-surfacing countertops that are reminiscent of marble, but more durable.
+A shapely hood composed of two metals stands out on the muted backsplash of mosaics -- chosen for their colors reminiscent of coastal Maine sea glass.

-Instill welcoming warmth in the kitchen with a mixture of relief pattern tiles and richly stained wood cabinets.
-In this kitchen, hand-rubbed glazing adds dramatic highlights to the cherry cabinet doors and drawers.
-On the backsplash, a combination of tiles, including a raised relief border, invoke luxurious details to draw the eye.
+Instill welcoming warmth in the kitchen with a kitchen backsplash of relief pattern tiles and richly stained wood cabinets.
+In this space, hand-rubbed glazing adds dramatic highlights to the cherry cabinet doors and drawers.
+On the kitchen backsplash, a combination of tiles, including a raised relief border, invoke luxurious details to draw the eye.

 Light-color, recycled, and contemporary materials were used to give this kitchen a casual, day-at-the-beach feel.
-For the one-of-a-kind backsplash, real seashells were embedded into concrete, along with impressions of starfish made by casting actual starfish into molds.
-These were then hand-stamped onto the tile surface.
+For the one-of-a-kind kitchen backsplash idea, real seashells were embedded into concrete, along with impressions of starfish made by casting actual starfish into molds.
+These were then hand-stamped onto the tile backsplash surface.
 Pearly accent tiles were added behind the range for a bit of shimmer and shine.

 Reclaimed Italian architecture re-creates an old-world feel in this kitchen.
 Around the range, an antique mantel has been transformed into a range hood, serving as a substantial form for a field of subway tiles installed in a classic herringbone pattern.
-Centered beneath the hood, an oversize inset tile serves as a richly detailed focal point that imbues the kitchen with warmth.
+Centered beneath the hood, an oversize inset tile serves as a richly detailed kitchen backsplash that imbues warmth.

 The pattern that forms when tile is installed can communicate a style statement as effectively as the tiles themselves.
 In this clean, contemporary space, 2x10-inch white glass backsplash tiles stack up in arrow-straight columns rather than in a traditional running bond pattern.
-The look underscores the emphasis on parallel lines found throughout the kitchen, including the range hood made of stacked ribs of riftsawn wood.
+The kitchen backsplash underscores the emphasis on parallel lines found throughout, including the range hood made of stacked ribs of riftsawn wood.